ericoporto/ags-manual-wiki/Game.md

-Although cutscene skipping is handled automatically by AGS, you can use this property to optimise the process by bypassing any lengthy blocks of code that don\'t need to be run if the cutscene is being skipped over.
+Although cutscene skipping is handled automatically by AGS, you can use this property to optimise the process by bypassing any lengthy blocks of code that don't need to be run if the cutscene is being skipped over.

 **NOTE:** This is a static function, and thus need to be called with `Game.` in front of it.
 See the example below.